ponchofiesta/bffextract-rs/README.md

 ### Cargo

-To comppile it from source you can just install it using cargo install.
+To compile it from source you can just install it using cargo install.

 ```
 cargo install bffextract